 This is a preliminary itinerary which provides a rough idea of how we plan to move in the city.
-The itinerary allows the Dak’art experience, an opportunity to enjoy the city and free time to chart your own path.
+The itinerary allows for the Dak’art experience, an opportunity to enjoy the city and free time to chart your own path.
 We believe this is a comfortable schedule that is not packed to the max with things to do.
 We’ve made this journey a number of times before.
 We want you to enjoy the art and the contemporary artists on the continent, enjoy the ancestral connection of being in the motherland, relax and enjoy the beauty of Africa and ultimately have an experience that is meaningful to you.
 We will flesh the schedule out more as programs, artist experiences and events are finalized in the months leading up to our trip.
 Plus, it’s Africa!
-Be prepared for the unexpected.
+Always expect the unexpected.

 Day 1 (Thursday, May 28) Evening arrivals from the US to Dakar on various airlines - transfers to hotel.